To understand how to handle depression, you need to be able to identify the common symptoms.

 With overwhelming feelings of sadness, lack of energy, and rumination in the works, it is little surprise that those who suffer from depression also struggle with being able to think clearly about the tasks at hand.
-If our brains were computer processors, the depression would be a massive program that is continually running in the background and hogging up all of the RAM.
+If our brains were computer processors, depression would be a massive program continually running in the background and hogging up all of the RAM.

 Coping With Depression